Tax tips & guides

 Read moreIR35 in 2026: What Contractors and Small Companies Should Watch

 IR35 is still very much alive in 2026.
-What’s shifting is where the responsibility and risk land, plus rule changes that will catch people out.
-From client-size thresholds to umbrella supply chain rules, here’s what to keep an eye on this year.
+From client-size threshold changes to umbrella supply chain PAYE rules, here's what contractors and small companies need to watch this year.

 Read moreDigital Record-Keeping: What Counts (and What Doesn't)